 The Kanuku Mountains are a mountain group located within the Rupununi natural region in southwestern Guyana.
-The east-west range divides the Rupununi from the wetlands of the north and the savannas of the south.
+The east-west range divides the Rupununi from the north's wetlands and the south's savannas.
 The mountains have been designated a National Protected Area.

 The Kanuku Mountains are a mountain group located within the Rupununi natural region in southwestern Guyana.
-The east-west range essentially divides the Rupununi from the wetlands of the north and the savannas of the south.
+The east-west range essentially divides the Rupununi from the north's wetlands and the south's savannas.

-The Kanuku Mountains are part of administrative Region Nine (Upper Takutu, Upper Essequibo), the largest of the 10 administrative regions of Guyana.
+The Kanuku Mountains are part of administrative Region Nine (Upper Takutu, Upper Essequibo), the largest of the ten administrative regions of Guyana.

 In 2011, the mountains were designated a National Protected Area.
 The conservation area is approximately 611,000 ha (1,509,800 acres) in size and encompasses the least populated portion of the mountain region.

 In addition to being important in terms of plant endemism, the area is of high biodiversity value.
-The lowland forests sustain 53% of all the known bird species in Guyana and about 70% of all mammals found in Guyana.
-Prominent species include the Giant otter, Harpy eagle, cock-of-the-rock, jaguar and the Arapaima freshwater fish.
+For example, lowland forests sustain 53% of all the known bird species in Guyana and about 70% of all mammals in Guyana.

 The Kanuka Mountains have the highest recorded bat diversity in the world, with 89 species.
 The mountains also represent one of the few areas on the continent where rare Guiana Shield species mix with endangered Amazonian "giants," including the Giant River Otter, Harpy Eagle, Giant Anteater, Black Caiman and Giant River Turtle.